Traveling is one of the joys of retirement. Here’s how to plan for the added expense without jeopardizing your other

 3 Questions to Ask Your Advisor

-- How can my wife and I coordinate when we take Social Security to maximize our benefits?
+- How can my spouse and I coordinate when we take Social Security to maximize our benefits?

 - Does it make sense for me to work a little longer to ensure a comfortable retirement?

 - Do I have an appropriate mix of investments to help me meet my retirement goals?